alakin4/python-template/README.md

 - A pre-commit hook can be triggered either by making a commit or manually by doing `pre-commit run`.
 The run command only runs against staged files but `pre-commit run --all-files` would do the job even on unn staged files

+- `.env` file
+  - You can also download a sample `.env` file  with just one variable `GREETING` variable.
+  - accessing the varaible in the `.env`file requires python-dotenv dependency.